microsoft/CodeBERT/GraphCodeBERT/clonedetection/README.md

 ## Pipeline-GraphCodeBERT

-We also provide a pipeline that fine-tunes [CodeBERT](https://arxiv.org/pdf/2002.08155.pdf) on this task.
+We also provide a pipeline that fine-tunes GraphCodeBERT on this task.
 ### Dependency

 - pip install torch
 - pip install transformers
 - pip install tree_sitter
+- pip sklearn

 ### Fine-tune

-We only use training data to fine-tune and 10% valid data to evaluate.
+We use 4*V100-16G to fine-tune and 10% valid data to evaluate.

 ```shell